-Malkia Devich Cyril is the co-founder and co-director of MediaJustice — a national hub boldly advancing racial justice, rights and dignity in a digital age; and co-founder of the MediaJustice Network.
+Malkia Devich Cyril is a writer, public speaker, and lead founder of MediaJustice — a national hub boldly advancing racial justice, rights and dignity in a digital age.
+Devich-Cyril now serves as a Senior Fellow at Media Justice.

 Devich-Cyril is a regular spokesperson on issues of media, technology, and race, and has been featured in publications like Politico, Motherboard, Essence Magazine, and three documentary films including the Oscar nominated 13TH, directed by Ava DuVernay.
 Devich-Cyril is a recipient of the 2012 Donald H. McGannon Award for work to advance the roles of women and people of color in the media reform movement, a 2013 Prime Movers fellow, winner of the 2015 Hugh Hefner 1st Amendment Award for framing net neutrality as a civil rights issue, winner of the 2016 Electronic Frontier Pioneer award, a YBCA 100 honoree, and a 2017 Root 100 honoree.

 For booking, contact:

 For all other inquiries: [email protected]